department-of-veterans-affairs/vets-design-system-documentation/src/_layout/index.md

 ## Page templates

-This section will some common page templates.
+This section includes common page templates used on VA.gov.